stujo/photography-depth-of-field/README.md

 # The Photograph of the Scene
 ![Moo](./004-MooSeen.png)
 The light bouncing off the cow enters lens and is bent as it passes through the lens.
 The image is focused on the film or sensor at the back of the camera.
-The scene is inverted.
+In this case the scene is inverted, but this isn't always the case.

 # What is Focus?
 ![Moo](./005-NoseFocus.png)